Eve (Alan Parsons Project album)

 Eve is the fourth studio album by British rock band the Alan Parsons Project, released on 27 August 1979 by Arista Records.
 The album's focus is on the strength and characteristics of women, and the problems they face in the world of men.
 It had originally been intended to focus on "great women in history", but evolved into a wider concept.
 The album name was the same as Eric Woolfson's mother-in-law.

 Eve is the Alan Parsons Project's first album with singer Chris Rainbow.
-The album's opening instrumental "Lucifer" was a major hit in Europe, and Damned If I Do reached the US Top 40, peaking at No. 27 and reaching No. 16 in Canada.
-The album also reached No. 1 in West Germany, with Billboard reporting that it had sold 400,000 copies by September 1979.
+The album's opening instrumental "Lucifer" was a major hit in Europe, and "Damned If I Do" reached the US Top 40, peaking at No. 27 and reaching No. 16 in Canada.
+The album also reached No. 1 in West Germany, where it spent over a year on the charts.
+Billboard reported that it had sold 400,000 copies in West Germany by September 1979.
 "Lucifer" also is used as title track for the German political TV show Monitor.

 Background

+Parsons has described the album as being "more elusive", adding that "If I were to be pinned down and asked what the album is about, I'd have to say it's simply about women."

-The album features a few instances of morse code, with the first occurring at the beginning of the album.
-Parsons extracted the morse code from shortwave radio without knowing the contents of the message.
-He recalled that someone did translate the message for him but said that "there was nothing particularly interesting embedded in there."
+The album features a few instances of Morse code, with the first occurring at the beginning of the album.
+Parsons extracted the Morse code from shortwave radio without knowing the contents of the message.
+He recalled that someone did translate the message for him but said that "there was nothing particularly interesting embedded in there".
 The name "Eve" is repeated on keyboard in morse code during this song.

 The advertising campaign for Eve featured offers for a three-track sampler EP that were promoted in publications such as The Guardian, Private Eye, Melody Maker, and Evening Standard.
 Two different full-colour posters were also distributed to retail stores in the United Kingdom to promote the album.

+Reflecting on Eve in 1986, Parsons recalled that the band received criticism for "being chauvinistic" on the album.
+He added that "it was, in a way, justified.
+The album was meant to express the two sides of woman, the unpleasant side and the pleasant, sexy, approachable side..."

 Cover art

 The gatefold cover art for Eve by Hipgnosis features three women wearing veils (two on the front, one on the reverse), with their faces partially in shadow.
 The shadows and veils partially conceal disfiguring scars and sores (the lesions were not real, however).
-Controversy over the disfiguring of the models' faces brought comment from Eric Woolfson, "The cover seemed a mis-match to me.
+Controversy over the disfiguring of the models' faces brought comment from Eric Woolfson: "The cover seemed a mis-match to me.
 It was a brilliant cover from Hipgnosis, but it didn't reflect my thinking at all, or relate to what is made clear on the Record."